Robeco QI Emerging Markets Active Equities D EUR

 The fund systematically incorporates sustainability in the investment process via exclusions, ESG integration, ESG and environmental footprint targets, engagement and voting.
 The fund does not invest in stocks issued by companies that are in breach of international norms or where its activities have been deemed detrimental to society following Robeco's exclusion policy.
 Financially material ESG factors are integrated in the portfolio construction to ensure the ESG score of the portfolio is better than that of the index.
 In addition, the environmental footprints of the fund are made lower than that of the benchmark by restricting the GHG emissions, water use and waste generation.
 With these portfolio construction rules, stocks issued by companies with better ESG scores or environmental footprints are more likely to be included in the portfolio while stocks issued by companies with worse ESG scores or environmental footprints are more likely to be divested from the portfolio.
 In addition, where a stock issuer is flagged for breaching international standards in the ongoing monitoring, the issuer will become subject to engagement.
 Lastly, the fund makes use of shareholder rights and applies proxy voting in accordance with Robeco's proxy voting policy.

+Based on transaction prices, the fund's return was -1.50%.
 The objective of the Emerging Markets Active strategy is to consistently outperform the MSCI Emerging Markets Index, with relatively high activeness and strong exposure to proven quantitative factors such as value, quality and momentum.
 The portfolio consists of roughly 200 emerging market stocks and overweights stocks with an attractive valuation, a profitable operating business, strong price momentum and positive recent reviews from analysts.
 By using our integrated multi-factor stock selection model, we expect the strategy to consistently outperform the benchmark.
 Furthermore, the fund has a lower environmental footprint on carbon emissions compared to the benchmark.